InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: InfiniteDiffusion: Unbounded Generation Across Planetary Scales

 We now seek to extend MultiDiffusion beyond finite image domains.
 We first redefine the MultiDiffusion image space as an unbounded image, $\mathcal{J} = \mathbb{R}^{\mathbb{Z} \times \mathbb{Z} \times C}$, so that generation produces an infinite output.
 Consequently, we now define a region to be any rectangular subset of $\mathbb{Z}^2$.
 Since generation is now over an infinite domain, window indices must now range over a countably infinite set $S$.

-For all applications shown in this work, we take $S = \mathbb{Z}^2$, so each window is indexed by $(i, j)$, and each window region $R_{ij}$ is defined as a square sliding window with side length $H = W$ and stride $s$ on both axes.
+For all applications shown in this work, we take $S = \mathbb{Z}^2$, so each window is indexed by $(i, j)$, and each window region $R_{ij}$ is defined as a square sliding window with side length $H = W$ and stride $s$ on both axes. $s$ is typically proportional to $H$ and $W$.
 Concretely, $R_{ij} = [is,\, is + H) \times [js,\, js + W)$.
 This particular layout is not essential to the InfiniteDiffusion formulation and serves only as an implementation choice for the experiments.

 With an infinite number of windows, the MultiDiffusion update becomes intractable, and computation requires an infinite sum to produce the final image.
 Instead, we seek to generate the image lazily, by only evaluating particular regions $R$.
 To achieve this, we define $\kappa$ to be the function mapping a region to the set of window indices that overlap it.
 We assume $|\kappa(R)|$ is always finite.
+We provide $\kappa$ for the sliding-window case in Appendix ~\ref{appendix:infinitediffusion-properties}.
 This enables the InfiniteDiffusion update

 which is the MultiDiffusion update with only the windows intersecting $R$ evaluated.
 In the finite setting, the full image $J_t$ can be generated in advance, making each $J_t[R_i]$ effectively free.
 In the infinite setting, precomputing $J_t$ is impossible, so evaluating $J_t[R_i]$ requires recursively invoking the same update.
 A naive implementation would therefore incur exponentially growing compute.
-To avoid this, we cache intermediate window computations across queries.